 METALLIC TASTE AND SMELL

 The minerals Iron and Manganese are very common in the New England region.
 The EPA actionable levels are .3 parts per million for Iron and .05 parts per million for Manganese.
 At these levels and higher, there is a good chance you may get a metallic taste in your mouth from drinking the water and potentially at lower levels.
 Also, water with a low pH is corrosive and can leach metals from your plumbing distribution system.
-This may also create a metallic taste as well.
+This may create a metallic taste as well.
 Water softening will remove dissolved iron & manganese, while sediment filtration will remove particulate forms.

-If you notice a bad odor or taste in your water which is like diesel or petrol, there’s a quick check you can do to work out where it may be coming from.
+If you notice bad odors and taste in your water which is like diesel or petrol, there’s a quick check you can do to work out where it may be coming from.
 Pour a glass or water from the tap you’ve noticed the smell or taste from.
 Take this into another room if possible, or as far away from the tap itself.
-If the smell or taste in the glass of water disappears, this could mean there is a problem with the drain near the tap, it may not be connected properly.
+If the smell or taste in the glass of water disappears, this could mean there is a problem with the drain near the tap as it may not be connected properly.
 If the bad odor is still there it could be because there are petrochemicals around the area of your water pipes.
 You should check for any fuel leaks on your driveway or on the road near your property.
 It is also possible that leakage from a gasoline storage tank in the area is causing this, therefore you may want to contact your town to find out if they are aware of any situations that may have affected the well where you live.
 This leakage could have happened a long time ago and has begun finding its way into the aquifer supplying your well.